-PASSING STOPPED SCHOOL BUS-STRIKING A PERSON CAUSING DEATH.-G.S. § 20-217.
+PASSING STOPPED SCHOOL BUS-STRIKING A PERSON CAUSING SERIOUS BODILY INJURY.-G.S. § 20-217.
 FELONY.

-The defendant has been charged with striking a person and causing the death of that person while passing a stopped school bus.
+The defendant has been charged with striking a person and causing serious bodily injury while passing a stopped school bus.

 For you to find the defendant guilty of this offense, the State must prove six things beyond a reasonable doubt: